tylerphonglam/Project4-Homepriceprediction/README.md

-# Project4-Homepriceprediction
+# Project4-Home Location Prediction
-# Readme: Ontario Housing Price Prediction Model
+# Readme: Ontario Housing Search Prediction Model

 ## Overview

-This readme details the development of a the machine learning model built to predict housing prices in Ontario, Canada.
-The model focuses on evaluating the affordability of houses based on median family income and other housing features.
+This readme details the development of a the machine learning model built to predict housing location in Ontario, Canada based on affordability.
+The model focuses on evaluating the location of houses based on buyers' input.

 ## Data Loading and Preprocessing